rerun-io/rerun-docs/docs/getting-started/logging-rust.md

 Sometimes, sending the data over the network is not an option.
 Maybe you'd like to share the data, attach it to a bug report, etc.

 Rerun has you covered:
-- Use [`Session::save`](https://docs.rs/rerun/latest/rerun/struct.Session.html#save) to save all the data logged so far to disk.
+- Use [`Session::save`](https://docs.rs/rerun/latest/rerun/struct.Session.html#save) to stream all logging data to disk.
 - Visualize it via `rerun path/to/recording.rrd`

 You can also save a recording (or a portion of it) as you're visualizing it, directly from the viewer.